kullbom/dbflow/Milestones.md

     [x] as a test-project
     [ ] and to the readme.md
 [x] The test must remove database files (both data och log) on clean up.
-[x] THe meta data for views is wrong when underlying columns has been changed.
+[x] The meta data for views is wrong when underlying columns has been changed.
 Experiment with drop and recreate all views from the views (possibly updated) definition.
     [x] Since views can depend on each other the dependency resolver must be used.
     [x] Indexes on views must also be recreated
 [x] It seems that there is a problem with the order of foreign key columns - in the db comparison...?